 1] Close Unused Tabs

 If any of the tabs are open that you are no longer using, there might be a high chance that it will use a good chunk of your RAM.
-So, to recover from this issue, you can try to close any of these unused tabs and check if the RAM usage comes down.
+To recover from this issue, try closing any unused tabs and see if RAM usage decreases.

 First of all open Google Chrome and click on the Menu button (by clicking on the three dots button on the top right corner).
 Next, click on Settings.

-After the Settings page opens, please scroll down to find the button that is labeled as Advanced and click on it.
+After the Settings page opens, please scroll down to the Advanced button and click it.

 Under the section that goes by the name System, turn on the toggle of Use hardware acceleration when available.